sgryphon/dotnet-distributed-tracing-examples/README.md

   }
 ```

-Also update `appSettings.Development.json` to be consistent with the other applications and include scopes:
+Also update logging in the new worker service `appSettings.Development.json` to be consistent with the other applications and include scopes:

 ```json
 {